+Followings are proposed as way forwards.

+Proposal 1 : For class A, agree on the required relaxation value in Table 1 with [ ] to wait for further assessment of SNR.
+Consider the MU factor of SNR based on the relaxed requirement.
+Whether to test with relaxation or not to test is TBD.

+Proposal 2 : For class B1 and B2, further assesses the SNR and treatment of SNR in MU budget table to decide the need of relaxation.
+Note that the classification A, B1, B2, C could be changed after some more analysis of SNR from all SS vendors.

-3. Conclusion
+4. Conclusion

 In this paper, SNR estimation for Priority 1 and 2 Tx test cases are provided.
 RAN5 is asked to endorse following proposal.

-Proposal 1 : Use SNR estimation in Table 1 for the relaxation of core requirement for Priority 1, 2 Tx TCs
+Proposal 1 : For class A, agree on the required relaxation value in Table 1 with [ ] to wait for further assessment of SNR.
+Consider the MU factor of SNR based on the relaxed requirement.
+Whether to test with relaxation or not to test is TBD.

+Proposal 2 : For class B1 and B2, further assesses the SNR and treatment of SNR in MU budget table to decide the need of relaxation.
 Note that some technical background for the need to eliminate the impact from SNR as much as possible(i.e. relax the requirement to ensure enough SNR) is provided in [2].
 Threshold SNR=10dB shown in the right most column of Table 1 is aligned with the proposal in [2].
 Depending on the threshold SNR discussion in [2], threshold SNR could be changed.